melahn/helm-chartmap/README.md

 * **Optional**
   * **-e** \<filename\>
     * The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates.
 See the example environment specification provided in resource/example-env-spec.yaml to understand the format.
+  * **-t** \<seconds\>
+    * The maximum amount of time to wait (in seconds) for a helm command to complete.
+This is rarely, if ever needed, and is intended for cases where a helm chart is very complex, and the helm update dependency command may take a long time because of machine or network constraints.
+If the number is not greater than zero, a detault of 600 seconds is used.
   * **-g**
     * Generate image.
 Whenever specified, an image file is generated from the PlantUML file.
 This is only applicable if the filename of the generated output file has the extension 'puml'.